Battersea Evolution, London, England

 After prayers and a mandala offering, the Karmapa began his teaching by expressing his great delight at finally being in the United Kingdom, though the visit was tinged with sadness.
 “I always thought when I got to London, I would see Akong Rinpoche here,” he explained.
 “But now that I have had the opportunity to come, I am not able to meet him.
 This saddens me.
 But nevertheless, Lama Yeshe and others are continuing to faithfully uphold the vision and enlightened activities of Akong Rinpoche and this is very heartening.
 Furthermore, I am confident that in the future, I will be able to visit the very important seat of Samye Ling.”

 Moving on to the text for the teaching, Langri Tangpa’s “Eight Verses on Training the Mind,” His Holiness started with a short introduction to the author, Geshe Langri Tangpa (1054 – 1123 CE) whose nickname was “Grim-Faced” because he never smiled or laughed.
-Contrary to the claims of some, this was not evidence that practising the Buddha Dharma saddens and depresses practitioners, the Karmapa asserted, but rather proof that Geshe Langri Tangpa was completely immersed in the practices of loving-kindness and compassion.
+Contrary to the claims of some, this was not evidence that practicing the Buddha Dharma saddens and depresses practitioners, the Karmapa asserted, but rather proof that Geshe Langri Tangpa was completely immersed in the practices of loving-kindness and compassion.
 He appeared so serious because he cared so deeply and pure-heartedly about the welfare and suffering of sentient beings.

 Mind training is a primary focus of the Kadampa tradition, His Holiness explained.
 One of the most important texts on this topic, the “Seven Points of Mind Training” by Geshe Chekawa Yeshe Dorje, bears witness to the influence that Geshe Langri Tangpa exerted.
 It was hearing the “Eight Verses for Training the Mind” at a young age that drew Geshe Chekawa into the Kadampa tradition.